randovania/randovania.github.io/_posts/samus_returns/2024-06-11-export-exheader.md

 title: "How to extract your Metroid: Samus Returns ExHeader"
 tags: samus_returns
 ---
-You can either extract your ExHeader using Godmode9 from your 3DS, or by using [ctrtool](https://github.com/3DSGuy/Project_CTR/releases/tag/ctrtool-v1.2.0) or [pyctr](https://github.com/ihaveamac/pyctr) on your computer.
-We'll show you how to do it using Godmode9.
+You can either extract your ExHeader using Godmode9 from your 3DS, or by using [CTRTool](https://github.com/3DSGuy/Project_CTR/releases/tag/ctrtool-v1.2.0) or [pyctr](https://github.com/ihaveamac/pyctr) on your computer.
+We'll show you how to do it using Godmode9 and CTRTool.

+## Godmode9

-## Game Installed on SD Card
+### Game Installed on SD Card

 If you're using the NTSC version, navigate to **[A:] SYSNAND SD -> title -> 00040000 -> 001bb200 -> content -> 00000000.tmd**.